 I am a writer, blogger and teacher-trainer living in Groningen, the Netherlands.
-Born and raised in the US, I met my Dutch husband while I was in the Peace Corps in Malawi.
+Born and raised in the US and educated at Yale, I met my Dutch husband while I was in the Peace Corps in Malawi.
 I blog at Rachel's Ruminations (rachelsruminations.com) about travel and occasionally other topics that interest me.

 I am available for content writing--blog posts, for example, and articles--but also for copywriting and content editing.
 In addition, I am looking for opportunities to collaborate through my blog by writing sponsored posts or through other forms of social media work.

 While I am based in the Netherlands, I write in English and my biggest audience is in the US.

 Slowly surfacing from a deep sleep, I gaze up at the dim outlines of the canopy above us, draped with a white mosquito net.
 A sliver of gray light peeks through the gap in the curtains to my right, the direction of the sunrise.
 I